flatironinstitute/kachery-cloud/doc/conda_environments.md

 ## Conda environments

-> This page was created with the help of OpenAI ChatGPT

 A conda environment is a separate and isolated working space that allows you to have different versions of Python or other packages installed on your system without affecting the other environments.
 You can use conda environments to easily switch between different projects that have different package requirements.

 To create a new conda environment with Python, you can use the following command: